The morning began like any other. Snow Charming was awoken by her husband kissing her on the forehead.

 Queen Esmerelda could take the “dear” out of “endearment”.

 Snow plaited her platinum blonde hair and secured it in a tight bun, with practised, nimble fingers.
 She gathered her sleek cloak from the back of the chair.
 It was one of the few possessions she had owned prior to living in the castle that the Queen had not looked upon with distaste.
 The garment was truly beautiful.
-And, fortunately, due to its colouring it could not be marred by old blood stains.
+And, fortunately, due to deep red colouring, its beauty could not be marred by old blood stains.

 Snow tightened the drawstrings of the hood so her face was well hidden and headed for the bedroom door.
 As she slipped out into the corridor she was careful to close it quietly behind her, cutting off the trail of Eric’s snores.